 Here comes the fun part.
 It’s important to establish good fundamentals, and hand placement is key.

 This mostly comes down to two things — left-hand placement and right-hand placement.
-In other words, how you will grip your joystick and how you are going to press the buttons.
+In other words, how you will grip your joystick and press the buttons.

-It may seem obvious, but it’s important to get this right and make sure you are comfortable from the outset.
+It may seem obvious, but it’s important to get this right and ensure you are comfortable from the outset.

 It’s worth noting that there are many different styles of grips to use.
 Here are the most common.